 9. Favorite recipes

 Related to No. 7, this one is great for the foodies in your company.
 Share those garden salsa and pesto recipes, or offer up tips from your resident grill master on Fridays.
-Even though it might not tie directly into your brand, it shows your company’s personality and encourages people to keep stopping by your social channels.
+Even though it might not tie directly into your brand, it shows your company’s personality and encourages people to keep stopping by your social media channels to get to know your team better.

 10. Theme days

 Alternately, you can also celebrate the wide range of national “days” found throughout the summer, from National Trails Day (June 5) to National Happiness Happens Day (August 8).
-With so many days to pick from, you’re bound to find one that resonates with your brand.
+With so many days to pick from, you’re bound to find one or more that resonate with your brand.

 11. Book Club